Luteinising Hormone: What do Your LH Levels Mean?-image

 Oestrogen production

-LH works in tandem with FSH to stimulate the ovaries and surrounding cells to produce Oestrogen.
+LH works in tandem with FSH to stimulate the ovaries and surrounding cells to produce oestrogen.
 First, LH stimulates what’s known as theca cells in the ovaries, which then produce testosterone.

 Once testosterone is abundant, nearby granulosa cells are then stimulated by FSH to produce an enzyme called aromatase, which converts the testosterone into a type of oestrogen, oestradiol, or E2.